What is the Average Price? Decoding the Complexity of Average Pricing and its Applications

 -

 Weighted Average: This type of average assigns different weights to each price based on its relative importance or frequency.
-For instance, a weighted average might be used to calculate the average price of a product sold in different quantities across various stores.
+To give you an idea, a weighted average might be used to calculate the average price of a product sold in different quantities across various stores.
 Prices from stores selling higher quantities would have a greater weight in the calculation.

 -